 deduction for the cost of replacement under Section 336 ITEPA 2003, but not the initial purchase.

-What is considered a uniform is a set of clothing that will make a cabin crew instantly recognisable as wearing a uniform by any person in the street.
+What is considered is a uniform is a set of clothing that will make a cabin crew instantly recognisable as wearing a uniform by any person in the street.
 Deductions, however, only cover what is part of a uniform and excludes socks, underwear, and shoes from the equation.

-Between a pilot and a flight attendant, tax treatment is fairly easy on a flight attendant.
+Between a pilot and a flight attendant, the tax treatment is fairly easy on a flight attendant.
 Still, to avoid penalties and problems, consultation with tax experts is highly recommended.